Welcome New Students!

 - Bundle against the cold, but make sure you can see and hear clearly.

-- Always carry your student ID and keys.
+- Always carry your student ID and keys; some buildings normally open may be card-access only.

 - Inform CWRU security if you're working in a building after hours or on a day the University is closed.

-- Install the Rave Guardian smartphone app and sign-up for Rave alerts.
+- Install the Spartan Safe smartphone app and sign-up for Spartan Alerts.

 - Use campus shuttles, Safe Ride, or request a security walking escort.